filiperomero2/ViralUnity/README.md

     conda activate viralunity
     viralunity consensus --data-type illumina --sample-sheet /home/Desktop/example.csv --config-file /home/Desktop/example.yml --run-name example_run --output /home/Desktop/example_output --reference /home/Desktop/references/viral_genome_reference.fasta --primer-scheme /home/Desktop/my_primers.bed --adapters /home/Desktop/trimmomatic_adapters/adapters.fa --threads 2 --threads-total 4

-The output directory will contain subdirectories with QC data and reports, logs and all files related to the asssembly pipeline, including consensus sequences and intermediate files (mapping files, coverage reports).
+The output directory will contain subdirectories with QC data and reports, logs and all files related to the assembly pipeline, including consensus sequences and intermediate files (mapping files, coverage reports).

 Tip: Users are strongly encouraged to always use absolute paths.
 This minimizes the chances for mistakes and enforces the usage of all correct files.

 ### Taxonomic assignment

-The viralunity metagenomics pipeline allows users to go from raw sequencing reads to metagenomics classifications and visualizations, characterizing viral diversity.
-You can choose **Kraken2 only**, **Diamond only**, or **both** for classification; each tool can be run on reads and (optionally) on assembled contigs.
+The **metagenomics pipeline** (`viralunity meta`) takes raw sequencing reads to taxonomic classifications and visualizations.
+You can use **Kraken2 only**, **Diamond only**, or **both**.
+Each tool can be run on **reads** and, when assembly is enabled, on **contigs**.

+#### Sample sheet format

+The `--sample-sheet` argument must point to a CSV file (no header row) with sample IDs and file paths.

+- **Illumina:** three columns — sample name, R1 path, R2 path.
+- **Nanopore:** two columns — sample name, path to single FASTQ/FASTA.

+Example Illumina:

+    sample1,/path/to/sample1_R1.fastq.gz,/path/to/sample1_R2.fastq.gz
+    sample2,/path/to/sample2_R1.fastq.gz,/path/to/sample2_R2.fastq.gz

+Example Nanopore:

+    barcode01,/path/to/barcode01.fastq
+    barcode02,/path/to/barcode02.fastq.gz

+You can create an Illumina sample sheet with `viralunity_create_samplesheet.py` (see `--help`).
+Prefer absolute paths.

 #### Pipeline overview (Illumina)